Home > Hunting Uganda

-Hunting Uganda in the newly opened wilderness areas will be tough but rewarding.
+Hunting Uganda has been gradually re-opening since the late 2000s in the wilderness areas.
+Hunting will be tough but rewarding.
 You need to be fit, prepared to walk and tolerate some degree of hardship and not expect 'shopping list' hunting.

 For the first time in over thirty years, 5 wilderness areas in Uganda, including the renowned Karamoja has re-opened for hunting.